 - 1 16-ounce package gnocchi

 - Fresh basil for serving

-- Cut chicken into approximately 1-inch cubes.
+- Cut chicken into approximately 1-inch pieces.

 - Once melted, add gnocchi to the skillet and break up any that are stuck together.
 Stir so that the gnocchi are coated evenly.

-- Pour chicken broth into the skillet and reduce heat to medium.
+- Pour the chicken broth into the skillet and reduce heat to medium.
 Let the broth reduce, stirring occasionally, for 8-9 minutes or until a thick "sauce" coats the gnocchi.

 - Add the marinara sauce and cooked chicken to the skillet and stir to combine.
 Let heat for 1-2 minutes, then remove from heat.

 - Sprinkle Parmesan cheese over top of the skillet, and top with shredded mozzarella cheese.

 - Place skillet in the oven on a rack near the top and set oven to broil.
 Broil for a minute or so, or until the mozzarella cheese melts.
 Remove and top with basil chiffonade for serving.